centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-microsoft-office365-skype.md

 through the Office365 API Management.

 > The data provided by the Office365 Management API are not real-time.
-> They're based on a 7 days reporting period
+> They're based on a 7 days reporting period.

 ## Plugin-Pack assets